-RECOMMENDED FINDING: The applicant states that the property is located within the Bandon Rural Fire Protection District.
+BOARD OF COMMISSIONERS FINDING: The applicants states that the subject property is located within the Bandon Rural Fire Protection District.

 Therefore, this criterion is satisfied.

 (F) If the dwelling has a chimney or chimneys, each chimney has a spark arrester.